Under Secretary’s Testimony Opens Discussion to “Enhance Organic Production”

 “The allowance of any GE techniques under the organic label raises legitimate ‘slippery slope’ concerns.
-The USDA would be hard-pressed to find the resources to track allowed GE technologies and products in the organic sector, assuming they could summon the will,” observes Cornucopia’s director of domestic policy Marie Burcham, JD.
+The USDA would be hard-pressed to find the resources to track allowed GE technologies and products in the organic sector, assuming they could summon the will,” observes Cornucopia’s director of domestic policy Kestrel Burcham, JD.

 We have already seen the playbooks of biotechnology companies.
 Because GMOs are an expensive investment, both in terms of time and money, only the largest biotechnology companies are positioned to research, develop, and test new crops.
 They benefit enormously as regulatory hurdles are removed.

 The majority of genetically engineered crops currently on the market have been modified to withstand synthetic pesticides, repel pest species, and extend crop shelf-lives to benefit processors and retailers.